 The transferability of credits you earn at NCU is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree you earn is also at the complete discretion of the institution in which you may seek to transfer.
 If the credits that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending NCU to determine if your credits will transfer.

 Course content and instructional quality varies across institutions and, because of this, NCU does not consider grade points for work completed at other colleges or universities.
 Therefore, transfer credit neither raises nor lowers a student’s grade point average.
-Only grades of C- or better will be considered for undergraduate credit and B- or better for graduate credit.
+Only grades of C (70 or above) will be considered for undergraduate credit and B (80 or above) for graduate credit.
 In addition, the University has established the following limits on the maximum credits that are allowed for transfer into the degree programs.
 Computer and technology courses must have been taken within the last five years.

 * For Associate and Bachelor’s degrees, transfer credit may be awarded through a combination of transfer and/or credit by examination.